Skip to main content

 An RC can only be written by an established Working Group (WG), and each WG has a set cadence of RCs they need to follow.

-Treasury Requests for Feedback (TRF) are proposed initiatives from the Infinex Treasury Seat.
-A collective list of TRFs, regardless of current status, can be found here.
+Treasury Announcements (TA) are a document written by the Treasury Seat, which outlines a proposed initiative from the Infinex Treasury.
+A collective list of TAs, regardless of current status, can be found here.
 In-depth information regarding TRFs are detailed in TRF-1.

 Did this answer your question?